blackode/krypto/README.md

 ![Project Out Line Image](krypto.png)

 ## Project Highlighted Module

-### Kyrpto.CoinPair
+### Krypto.CoinPair

-This module simulates a Persistent Server for subscribing the coinpair andstoring the prices of coinpair using `GenServer`.
+This module simulates a Persistent Server for subscribing the coinpair and storing the prices of coinpair using `GenServer`.

 It will start as soon as our `krypto` app starts.